openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

 To make a new service, hosted on proxmox, available you needs to:

 * have this service available on proxmox internal network
-* in the DNS, CNAME you service name to `proxy1.openfoodfacts.org`
+* in the DNS, CNAME you service name to
+  * `proxy1.openfoodfacts.org` for OVH (ovh1..3)
+  * `proxy2.openfoodfacts.org` for Free (off1..2)
 * write a configuration on nginx for this service
 * eventually add https

 ### Steps to create Nginx configuration

-we will imagine we configure **my-service.openfoodfacts.net**
+we will imagine we configure **my-service.openfoodfacts.net**, to root request to container `222`, port `8888`.

 You will have to be root to do that.

 Login on container (101) and start a root bash.

-Create the basic configuration file for your service in `/etc/nginx/conf.d` named `my-service.openfoodfacts.net.conf` on machine `222`, port `8888`.
+Create the basic configuration file for your service in `/etc/nginx/conf.d` named after your service, eg. `my-service.openfoodfacts.net.conf`.

 **Important**: your file has to ends with `.conf` to be taken into account.